trushmi/trushmi/README.md

-## Hi there👋 I'm Iryna
+## Hi there👋
-Welcome to my GitHub profile!
-I am Software Engineer with a strong background in the media industry and communications.
-Recently graduated from the Software Engineering Program at Hackbright Academy, where I honed my skills in full-stack development.
+I'm Iryna – a Software Engineer with a robust background in the media industry and communications.
+I graduated from the Software Engineering Program at Hackbright Academy, where I honed my skills in full-stack development.

 ## About Me
-### 🎯 Focus:
+* I thrive on exploring new ideas and pushing the boundaries of what's possible;
-I specialize in translating complex technical objectives into engaging, user-friendly experiences.
-My goal is to bridge the gap between cutting-edge technology and intuitive user interaction.
+* I believe in the power of teamwork.
+Collaborating with diverse minds brings out the best solutions and fosters a positive, creative environment;
-### 🌍 Vision:
+* I value honesty, transparency, and ethical conduct;
-I believe in collaboratively building a future where technology enhances every aspect of life.
-Let's innovate and create together.
+* I am driven by the desire to make a meaningful impact.
+Whether it's in code, communication, or collaboration, I strive to leave a positive mark on the projects I undertake

 ## My Skillset: